Is your kitchen clogging becoming a nightmare for you?

 Are you still looking for a solution for your clogged sink?
 Baking soda and vinegar is a combination that you should try out.

 First, ensure that you have gloves for safety purposes.
-Use a pot or a cup to get rid of all the standing water on the screen.
+Use a pot or a cup to remove all the standing water on the screen.
 You can put the water in a bucket.

 After that, put one cup of baking soda in the sink drain.
 If you wish, you can use a spatula to force the baking soda down the drain.